Embed Inc PIC Programmers Host Protocol Specification

 (required in versions 1-9, optional from version 10 on)

 Write one buffer of 8 bytes to a program memory panel.
-This is
+This is a

-a specialized command that must only be used if the target chip
+specialized command that must only be used if the target chip

-supports 8 byte panel writes (like the 18Fxx2 for example), and
+supports 8 byte panel writes (like the 18Fxx2 for example), and the

-performed with only a stream of PAN18 commands.
-The wait time
+a stream of PAN18 commands.
+The wait time set by the TPROG command

-set by the TPROG command will be automatically inserted to allow
+will be automatically inserted to allow the write operation to

-This command starts a buffered write, writes the data to the
+This command starts a buffered write, writes the data to the write

-commands PANST, PAN8NW, and PAN8WR must be used.
+PANST, PAN8NW, and PAN8WR must be used.

 RBYTE8: 37